hairkalj/Ping-Network-Project/README.md

 # Ping-Network-Project
-Looking at your own Network, ping each device/web server and see how packets are being transferred in Wireshark
+Looking at your own Network in this case a virtual machine, ping each device/web server and see how packets are being transferred in Wireshark

 Welcome to my Ping Network Project